Nate Lowe Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.25 team ERA ranks 17th across all MLB pitching staffs.
+- The Angels' 4.24 team ERA ranks 17th across all league pitching staffs.

-- The Angels rank 15th in baseball in home runs allowed (72 total, 1.1 per game).
+- Angels pitchers combine to rank 15th in baseball in home runs surrendered (73 total, 1.1 per game).

-- The Angels will send Anderson (3-1) to the mound for his 12th start of the season.
-He is 3-1 with a 5.62 ERA and 38 strikeouts through 57 2/3 innings pitched.
+- Barria makes the start for the Angels, his fourth of the season.
+He is 2-2 with a 2.08 ERA and 37 strikeouts through 39 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Chicago Cubs, the left-hander went five innings, giving up four earned runs while surrendering five hits.
+- His last time out was on Thursday against the Chicago Cubs, when the right-hander threw five innings, surrendering two earned runs while allowing three hits.

-- The 33-year-old has a 5.62 ERA and 5.9 strikeouts per nine innings across 11 games this season, while allowing a batting average of .284 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.